 Traditional forecasting methods have trouble predicting and capturing fashion trends, consumer preferences, and market dynamics.
 Traditional methods are also inadequate for considering factors like seasonality, new product introductions, or the impact of marketing and promotional activities.
 These challenges hit fashion and apparel retailers especially hard.

-• Forecasting demand for trendy or fast-fashion items is particularly hard as their short-lived popularity makes it crucial for retailers to quickly capture and respond to these trends.
+- Forecasting demand for trendy or fast-fashion items is particularly hard as their short-lived popularity makes it crucial for retailers to quickly capture and respond to these trends.

-• These limitations can result in underestimating or overestimating future demand, leading to inefficient allocation of inventory and missed sales opportunities.
+- These limitations can result in underestimating or overestimating future demand, leading to inefficient allocation of inventory and missed sales opportunities.

-• Excessive inventory levels lead to increased holding costs, unnecessary markdowns, and potential losses.
+- Excessive inventory levels lead to increased holding costs, unnecessary markdowns, and potential losses.

-• Retailers may allocate inventory improperly, leading to imbalanced stock levels across different locations, channels, or sizes.
+- Retailers may allocate inventory improperly, leading to imbalanced stock levels across different locations, channels, or sizes.

-Size Curves-Based Forecasting: Graphical Representation
+Size Curve Demand Forecasting: A Graphical Representation

-• Improved accuracy for predicting demand by size—Size-specific purchasing patterns enables retailers to predict demand more accurately and stock the right quantities of each size, improving inventory.
+- Improved accuracy for predicting demand by size—Size-specific purchasing patterns enables retailers to predict demand more accurately and stock the right quantities of each size, improving inventory.

-• Optimized inventory allocation and replenishment—Insights into demand distribution across different sizes enable retailers to allocate inventory effectively, ensuring that stores and distributors have the appropriate mix of sizes.
+- Optimized inventory allocation and replenishment—Insights into demand distribution across different sizes enable retailers to allocate inventory effectively, ensuring that stores and distributors have the appropriate mix of sizes.

-• Personalized customer experience—Insights into individual customer preferences and behaviors personalize the shopping experience, offering customers the sizes and products they are more likely to purchase.
+- Personalized customer experience—Insights into individual customer preferences and behaviors personalize the shopping experience, offering customers the sizes and products they are more likely to purchase.

-• Efficient production planning—Understanding the demand distribution across sizes helps manufacturers optimize their production capacities, streamline the supply chain, and reduce inefficiencies associated with excess or inadequate production.
+- Efficient production planning—Understanding the demand distribution across sizes helps manufacturers optimize their production capacities, streamline the supply chain, and reduce inefficiencies associated with excess or inadequate production.

-Size Curves-Based Demand Forecasting: Case Studies
+Size Curve-Based Demand Forecasting: Case Studies

 Nike